-Before embarking on this commitment, consider the following questions:
+Before embarking on this commitment, consider the following:

-Do you really want a dog or do you just think you would like one?
 A dog is a huge responsibility and a long-term commitment.
 Many people buy a dog and then find that they can’t cope physically or financially.
-Far too many dogs are surrendered to the overflowing rescues centres.
+Far too many dogs are surrendered to overflowing rescue centres.
 Dogs need more than a roof over their head and food.
 They need exercise, opportunities for play, training, grooming, human and canine company, mental stimulation, love, and care when they are ill.
 They are expensive to keep and insurance may be costly.
 Veterinary bills are even more costly when you have no insurance.
-It is not advisable to have a dog if you are out at work all day.
+It is not advisable to have a dog if you are out at work all day unless you can ensure their needs are met while you're away.
 In these circumstances you will need to think about how to arrange for dog walking and social interaction for your dog during the daytime.
 If you like holidaying abroad, you will need to include the cost of kennelling your dog while you are away.
 If you want to take your dog abroad, there is the cost of fulfilling pet passport regulations.

 Think carefully about whether you want a puppy or an adult dog.
 Puppies make a lot of mess and need a great deal of attention and training.
 That cute puppy very soon becomes an adult dog.
 Many breeders have adult dogs which they want to sell on, and there will be many adult dogs available in rescue centres which can make wonderful pets.

 Do as much research as possible into your chosen breed or type of dog.
 Even breeds without extreme physical characteristics may be prone to some breed-specific genetic diseases.
 The severity and frequency of these diseases varies between breeds.
-Consult your local veterinary practice about breed-related health, lifestyle needs and temperament issues.
+Consult your local veterinary practice about breed-related health, lifestyle needs, and suitability of temperament for your lifestyle.
 Read the relevant breed club’s website for information, but note that these will vary in quality and detail about health issues.
-Check the health information on the Dog Breed Health website: www.dogbreedhealth.com by selecting the breed you are thinking of and find information about the breed-related health and/or conformation issues and any available health tests.
+Some breed clubs have information about specific health issues in their breed in a Breed Health and Conservation Plan (BHCP), written jointly by breed clubs and the Kennel Club.
+A puppy buyer should request access to the BHCP for their chosen breed.
+Also check the health information on the Dog Breed Health website: www.dogbreedhealth.com Breed Health Information Pages.

 It’s very important to choose a dog to suit your lifestyle.
+Different types of dogs have different exercise, activity and care requirements.
 Some dogs are less suited to town life or homes without gardens.
-For example, a large dog and many working dogs will not be best suited to life in a city.
+For example, some large dogs and many working dogs will not be best suited to life in a city.
 No dog should be left alone all day or without human contact.
 All dogs need love, exercise, training, grooming and mental stimulation.